2 week AI Audit

 Common questions.
 Direct answers.

-No. It is the entry diagnostic that maps AI visibility, Shadow AI, spend, usage, risk, and evidence gaps before recommending which workstream to run next.
+No. It is the entry diagnostic that maps AI visibility, Shadow AI, workflow value, spend, usage, risk, and evidence gaps before recommending which workstream to run next.

 The Audit is fixed-scope for medium-to-large finance teams.
-Smaller organizations are scoped differently because the discovery surface changes.
+Smaller organizations are scoped differently because the discovery footprint changes.

 Sometimes, if you already know your AI inventory, Shadow AI exposure, usage depth, risk posture, and exact workstream gap.
 Most teams that try to skip the Audit pause two weeks in to build that baseline anyway.